 The Magic of Native Landscapes

-While your garden may seem like a tiny space, it can help solve problems both local and global.
-A diverse and well-designed native garden can save pollinators, manage water on your property and beyond, sequester carbon, directly cool your property and help cool the city, improve your mental health, and more.
+While your garden may seem like a tiny space, it can help solve climate problems both local and global.
+A diverse and well-designed native garden can save pollinators, manage water on your property, sequester carbon, cool your property and city, and improve your mental health.
+These are just a few of the reasons we love native plants and gardens.

 Water Management

 A rain garden is a form of green infrastructure that solves water problems on your property, turning them into a resource that nourishes a beautiful garden.
-If many people in your neighborhood implemented these techniques, flooding and sewer backups would be less frequent and severe.
+More rain gardens mean less flooding and sewer backups would be infrequent and less severe.

 Learn more about rain gardens